- 7 hrs ago Easy Ways To Make Your Foundation Look Like Second Skin

 1. Oil Massage: The first and foremost tip to protect from damage is a good oil massage.
 Oiling your hair is the best way to protect your hair and many of you are even aware of it.
 So, before stepping out, make sure to cover all of your hair strands with a nice layer of oil.
 You can go for castor or coconut oil.
 It will be even good if your massage your hair from oil for about two days before Holi.

 3. Tie Up Your Hair: The best idea to prevent your hair from Holi colours is tying it up into a bun as it will expose only a certain part of your hair to the colour.
-Keeping your hair loose will expose all your hair to the colour, which can be quite harmful especially the ends.
+Keeping your hair loose will expose all your hair to colour, which can be quite harmful, especially the ends.
 Either you can go for a braided ponytail or tie up your hair into a bun.

-4. Cover Your Hair With Accessory: This is even more helpful and useful tip to prevent your hair from damage.
+4. Cover Your Hair With Accessory: This is an even more helpful and useful tip to prevent your hair from being damaged.
 Covering your hair with an accessory will give no access to the chemical colours to enter into your hair and damage the scalp.
 Bandana, headband, hair bun cover, cap, hat, scarf, etc., are some accessories, which you can use to cover your hair.
 You can even tie a dupatta like a turban to look stylish as well.

 6. Hair Masks: After taking so many precautions, if your hair still looks dry and rough, try using hair masks to bring the shine and nourishment back.
 You can make a hair mask at home using honey, lemon juice, olive oil, curd, vinegar, etc. Also, give your hair a good oil massage after playing holi or use a good serum, to give your locks much-needed nourishment.